robOcity/ai-course/topic-0-introduction-to-ai.md

-# Week 1 - Introducing Artificial Intelligence
+# Topic 0: Introducing Artificial Intelligence

 1. **Motivation:**  Sensing and acting to obtain a goal -- rational agents -- will be the framework for our understanding of artificially intelligent systems.
 Examining the history and foundations of the field will prepare us for our journey.